KnightlessLabs/Platform-Fighter-Engine/README.md

 # Platform-Fighter-Framework
 ## Overview
 WIP framework in Unity.
 Goal is to be able to create games similar to the **Super Smash Bros** series.
+Please check the wiki on setup and how to use it.

-Currently built for Unity 2018.2.2f1.
-Currently these packages are in use.
+Uses Unity 2018.2.4f1.
+Currently these packages are in use:
-* [Unity's new Input System](https://github.com/Unity-Technologies/InputSystem) (Can be ignored, only used for the example project)
+* [Unity's new Input System](https://github.com/Unity-Technologies/InputSystem) (Used by the example project)
 * TextMeshPro
 * Post-Processing